turingschool/backend-curriculum-site/module1/lessons/ruby_object_model_alt.markdown

 title: Ruby Object Model
 ---

-# Ruby Object Model

 ## Learning Goals

-* Use tools to map out relationship between Ruby classes and modules
-* Define `binding` and describe how Ruby uses bindings to manage use methods defined in superclasses.
-* Describe how Singleton methods and class work
-* Describe the syntax for distinguishing local variables, instance variables, class variables, and constants.
+- Understand how Ruby manages scope
+- Understand how Ruby manages inheritance
+- Understand how Ruby manages instances

+# Vocabulary
+- Binding
+- Scope
+- Pointer

+# Warmup

+- What's the difference between a class and an instance from Ruby's perspective?
+- How are modules used as "mix-ins"?
+- How do you know what variables, methods and classes you have available at any given time?

 ## Investigative Methods

 These three methods can help you investigate the relationships between classes and modules.
 All methods are run on the class (i.e. `String`, `Hash`)

 * `.ancestors`: returns a list of modules included/prepended in mod (including mod itself).
-See [docs](https://ruby-doc.org/core-2.3.1/Module.html#method-i-ancestors).
+See [docs](https://ruby-doc.org/core-2.4.1/Module.html#method-i-ancestors).
 * `.included_modules`: returns a list of the modules included in mod.
-See [docs](https://ruby-doc.org/core-2.2.3/Module.html#method-i-included_modules).
+See [docs](https://ruby-doc.org/core-2.4.1/Module.html#method-i-included_modules).
 * `.superclass`: returns the superclass of the class.
-See [docs](https://ruby-doc.org/core-2.3.1/Class.html#method-i-superclass).
+See [docs](https://ruby-doc.org/core-2.4.1/Class.html#method-i-superclass).

 ## Mapping Ruby's Object Model
 ### Definitions and Rules